alexkein1/alexkein1/README.md

 - 👀 I’m interested in development of software or anything else
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on anything, if only there was an idea
-- 📫 How to reach me: On discord, ALEX_KEIN#1313
+- 📫 How to reach me: On discord, alexkein

 <!---
 alexkein1/alexkein1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.